jotapapel/javaesque/README.md

 	end;
 }
 ```
-2. _object_ variable : These are variables that will be passed on to class objects.
-They are defined in the prototype table just like any other variable on a regular table.
+2. _object_ variable : These are the variables that will be passed on to class objects.
+They are defined in the prototype table just like any other variable on a regular table `key = value`.
 ```lua
 class 'House' {
 	walls = 4,